SanjanaGireesh/M2_Vechicle-Monitoring-System/1_Requirements/README.md

 Internal energy losses and limited rate of diffusion of ions through the electrolyte cause the efficiency of a real battery to vary at different discharge rates.
 When discharging at low rate, the battery's energy is delivered more efficiently than at higher discharge rates, but if the rate is very low, it will partly self-discharge during the long time of operation, again lowering its efficiency.
 Installing batteries with different A•h ratings will not affect the operation of a device (except for the time it will work for) rated for a specific voltage unless the load limits of the battery are exceeded.
 High-drain loads such as digital cameras can result in delivery of less total energy, as happens with alkaline batteries.
 For example, a battery rated at 2000 mA•h for a 10- or 20-hour discharge would not sustain a current of 1 A for a full two hours as its stated capacity implies.

-# Transformer:
+# Transformer
 A transformer is an electro-magnetic static device, which transfers electrical energy from one circuit to another, either at the same voltage or at different voltage but at the same frequency.
-# Rectifier:
+# Rectifier
 The function of the rectifier is to convert AC to DC current or voltage.
 Usually in the rectifier circuit full wave bridge rectifier is used.
-# Filter:
+# Filter
 The Filter is used to remove the pulsated AC.
 A filter circuit uses capacitor and inductor.
 The function of the capacitor is to block the DC voltage and bypass the AC voltage.
 The function of the inductor is to block the AC voltage and bypass the DC voltage.
-# Voltage Regulator:
+# Voltage Regulator
 Voltage regulator constitutes an indispensable part of the power supply section of any electronic systems.
 The main advantage of the regulator ICs is that it regulates or maintains the output constant, in spite of the variation in the input supply.
-# Voltage Regulation:
+# Voltage Regulation
 Two basic categories of voltage regulation are:
 1 line regulation
 2 load regulation
-# Line Regulation:
+# Line Regulation
 The purpose of line regulation is to maintain a nearly constant output voltage when the input voltage varies.
-# Load regulation:
+# Load regulation
 A change in load current (due to a varying RL) has practically no effect on the output voltage of a regulator (within certain limits)
 The purpose of load regulation is to maintain a nearly constant output voltage when the load varies.
 Load regulation can be defined as the percentage change in the output voltage from no-load (NL) to full-load (FL).
-# IC Voltage Regulators:
+# IC Voltage Regulators
 	Regulation circuits in integrated circuit form are widely used.
 	Their operation is no different but they are treated as a single device with associated components.
 	These are generally three terminal devices that provide a positive or negative output.